|Product Size:||400mm (w) x 300mm (h) x 100mm (d)|

 What is a branding position?

-A branding position refers to a location on your product where your logo will appear.
-For example, a product with a design on the front is a single branding position.
-This will be cheaper than the same product with a design on the front and back (two branding positions).
+A branding position refers to a location on your garment where your logo will appear.
+For example, a garment with a design on the front is a single branding position.
+This will be cheaper than the same garment with a design on the front and back (two branding positions).

 What does 1 colour print mean?